 - How frequently and effectively do we follow up?

-7. Update your sales pipeline
+Update your pipeline

 - Are there any bottlenecks (stagnant leads)?